jfb-h/synthetic-tourism/documents/papers/main.typ

 Given a significant effect of the intervention, this should be large for the treated unit but not for the control units.
 This is indeed the case for Hamburg, with a post-intervention error that is more than 60 times higher than before the intervention, clearly indicating a change-point in the tourism dynamics around the opening of the Elbphilharmonie.

+// #figure(
+//   image("figures/plot-mspe.png"),
+//   caption: [Ratio of mean squared predictive error (MSPE) before and after the intervention for the treated and the control units.]
+// )<figure-mspe>

 #figure(
-  image("figures/plot-mspe.png"),
-  caption: [Ratio of mean squared predictive error (MSPE) before and after the intervention for the treated and the control units.]
+  include("figures/loo-rmspe.typ"),
+  scope: "parent",
+  placement: top,

 )<figure-mspe>

 == Robustness checks via placebo trials
 While the synthetic control research design is not amenable to classical statistical hypothesis tests, the robustness of the results can nevertheless be assessed by conducting 'placebo trials'.
 This is arguably especially important in a case like the one discussed here, where a global shock in the form of the covid pandemic introduces uncertainty into the studied system.
 We accordingly conduct two kinds of placebo trials: First, a unit-switching placebo trial which implies running the synthetic control method for units that did not receive the intervention @abadie2015.
 And second, a backdating placebo trial, pretending that the intervention took place at an earlier point in time than the actual intervention @abadie2021.